celikmus/ng-rx-websocket/projects/ng-rx-websocket/README.md

 # NgRxWebsocket

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

 ## Getting started

 Do we need to do one `npm install` or one in the back-end-app folder as well?